Edinburg Data Points

 - 3 Splash Pad Projects have been completed

-- 1 Skate park in progress
+- 1 Skate park

-- 1 Accessible kids park in progress
+- 1 Accessible kids park completed

-- El Tule Recreation Center in progress
+- El Tule Recreation Center completed

-- Zavala Park in progress
+- Zavala Park

-- Chapin Pond Trail in progress
+- Chapin Pond Trail

 - Hike and Bike Trails